 Session Authentication

 Session-based authentication is the primary method for browser-based applications.
-When a user logs in at beta.illumichat.com, Auth0 issues a session cookie that is automatically included in subsequent requests.
+When a user logs in at app.illumichat.com, Auth0 issues a session cookie that is automatically included in subsequent requests.

 | Detail | Value |